lopezroxann/Election_Analysis/README.md

-# Election_Analysis
+# Election Audit

-## Project Overview
+## Overview of Project
-A Colorado Board of ELections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

-## Resources
-- Data source: election_results.csv
-- Software: Python 3.10.4, Visual Studio Code, 1.68.1
+### Purpose

+We are assisting Seth and Tom in conducting election audit results of the following three counties: Jefferson, Denver, and Arapahoe.
+They would like to know voter turnout for each county, the percentage of votes per county, and which county had the highest voter turnout.

-## Summary
+## Election Audit Results

 The analysis of the election show that:
-- There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the congressional election.
+- The county results were:
+    - Jefferson received 10.5% of the vote and 38,855 number of votes.
+    - Denver received 82.8% of the vote and 306,055 number of votes.
+    - Arapahoe received 6.7% of the vote and 24,801 number of votes.
+- The county with the largest number of votes:
+    - Denver
 - The candidates were:
     - Charles Casper Stockham
     - Diana Degette